sddevelopment-be/penguin-pragmatic-patterns/content/practices/personal_productivity_flow.md

 * People are often distracted by their own thoughts.
 * Having mental "open loops"[^0] is tiring, and stressful.
-* It is difficult to keep up the habbot of organizing your ideas.
+* It is difficult to keep up the habit of organizing your ideas.
 * Most productivity applications and techniques force you into a particular set of tools.

 ### Enablers

 * You are able to write relatively quickly.
 * You are able to think critically of the ideas you have.
-* You can plan your time expendature in advance, and are discipined enough to stick to it (mostly).
+* You can plan your time expenditure in advance, and are disciplined enough to stick to it (mostly).
 * You have a device that you bring with you to most places, or have a toolset that you can access from anywhere.

 ### Deterrents

 * You have little control over how you spend your time.
 * Even though you plan events, they usually fall through.
-* You have a particularly difficult time picking up new habbits.
+* You have a particularly difficult time picking up new habits.
 * You tend to change your system too often, not allowing yourself to get used to it.
-* You are not able to note down your thoughts quickly (slow writing speed, analysis-paralasis).
+* You are not able to note down your thoughts quickly (slow writing speed, analysis-paralasys).
 * You generally spend more time refining your methods, or toolset, rather than focussing on the things you want to do.

 ## Solution